ahuacate/pve-medialab/README.md

 *  *bazarr_backup_vX.X.X.0000_0000.00.00_00.00.00.zip*

 > The out-of-the-box setting preset file may or may not exist.
 If it doesn't exist then you must configure the application manually.

+To finish your configuration after restoring from our backup file complete the following.

+1. Navigate to `Settings` > `Providers`:
+-- Providers: Add all your subtitle source providers.
+I use OpenSubtitles.com which requires registration key, Gestdown and Supersubtitles.
+Or select from these [charts](https://wiki.bazarr.media/bazarr-stats/).
+-- Anti-Captcha Options:
+-- Anti-Captcha provider: `Anti-Captcha`
+-- Account Key: insert key

+2. Navigate to `Settings` > `Sonarr`:
+-- Use Sonarr: `enabled`
+-- Host: `sonarr` or host in Docker cases
+-- API Key: insert Sonarr API key

+3. Navigate to `Settings` > `Radarr`:
+-- Use Sonarr: `enabled`
+-- Host: `radarr` or host in Docker cases
+-- API Key: insert Radarr API key

 Also, check out [Trash Guides](https://trash-guides.info/) - guides for the Servarr range of apps.